-- Schedule time for yourself to work on your DataCamp content and stick to it.
-That said, be reasonable about how much time you’ll need each week and what you can realistically accomplish in it.
+Schedule time for yourself to work on your DataCamp content and stick to it.
+That said, be reasonable about how much time you’ll need each week and what you can realistically accomplish.

-- Let us know if you’re moving, getting married, have visitors in town, etc. We can help you adjust deliverable dates only if we know ahead of time.
+Let us know if you’re moving, getting married, going on vacation, etc. We can help you adjust deliverable dates only if we know ahead of time.

 Tell a story!

 Give learners real-world context so they can visualize the problems they can solve in their real lives.
 Research suggests context serves as an anchor in our long-term memory.
 For example: “We’ve all participated in surveys before, but have you ever tried to analyze the results?
 Surveys are used in almost every industry as a way to get targeted, qualitative data from respondents.
 They can range from ‘Rate this call’ to in-depth product surveys.
 Now, let’s talk about what you can DO with this survey data.”